The U.S.’s wind power capacity was more than 121,000 MW at the end of 2020.

-Wind energy provides more than 10% of total electricity generation in 14 states and more than 30% in Kansas, Iowa, and Oklahoma.
+The U.S. has the second greatest total of installed wind capacity in the world.
+Wind provides more than 10% of electricity in 16 states and more than 30% in Iowa, Kansas, Oklahoma, South Dakota, and North Dakota.

 In 2020, wind power installations outpaced those in solar power for the first time in several years and represented $24.6 billion of investment.

 Wind-related job totals in the U.S. increased by 1.8% in 2020, to 116,800 full-time workers.
 These jobs include, among others, construction (42,300) and manufacturing (23,900).

 A typical onshore wind project in the U.S. sources 57% of its components (by dollar value) domestically.

 Thirty-five states, plus Puerto Rico, had more than 100 MW of wind capacity as of the end of 2020, with 20 of these above 1 GW, 17 above 2 GW, and 11 above 3 GW.